Illinois Student Assistance Commission Corps

 - Provide technically proficient, yet easily accessible advice and information to the parents of potentially college-bound students on the college admission and financial aid application process

-- Bachelor’s degree required (must have earned no earlier than May 2012).
+- Bachelor’s degree required.
 For candidates that have not yet earned a bachelor’s degree, contracts will be contingent on graduating prior to the start date.
+As a program of near-peer mentors, we are looking for candidates who graduated high school during or after 2010.

 - Proficient in Microsoft Office